jhogan/core/README.md

 Removing `--invert-grep` shows only the housekeeping commits.

 ### Atomic commits ###
-To make the git-log more useful, strive to make commits as automic as possible.
-Automic commits are commits that contain changes to the source code that address a single, specific issue.
+To make the git-log more useful, strive to make commits as atomic as possible.
+Atomic commits are commits that contain changes to the source code that address a single, specific issue.
 Atomic commits are easier to work with and analyze.
 To create atomic commits, you can use the `--patch` (`-p`) flag with `git-add` to select which portions of your